oven-sh/bun/README.md

 Invite bot to your server by visiting `https://discord.com/api/oauth2/authorize?client_id=<your_application_id>&scope=bot%20applications.commands`

-Afterwards you will need to get your bot's token, public key, and application id from the application page and put them into `.env.example` file
+Afterward, you will need to get your bot's token, public key, and application id from the application page and put them into `.env.example` file

-Then you can run the http server that will handle your interactions:
+Then you can run the HTTP server that will handle your interactions:

 ```bash
 bun install